Weak localization and antilocalization corrections to nonlinear transport: a semiclassical Boltzmann treatment: Kinetic equation and conductivity tensors

 \end{widetext} where the units are set such that $\hbar=1$, $f(\bp, \br, t)$ -- is the non-equilibrium quasiparticle distribution function, $f_{\text{eq}}(\bp)$ -- is the equilibrium distribution function given by the Fermi-Dirac distribution at zero temperature, $\tau$ -- is the relaxation time, and $\alpha \left( t - t' \right)$ -- is the time-nonlocal contribution that can be viewed as a diffusion kernel \cite{AmbegaokarPRB1986,KimPRB2014} and in Fourier-space is given by

-Here $\nu_F$ -- is the DOS at the Fermi level, $D$ -- is the diffusion constant, $l$ -- is the mean-free path, $l_{\phi}$ -- is the phase-coherence length, and $\tau_{\phi}$ -- is the phase-coherence lifetime.
-The $+$ sign in Eq. \eqref{alpha_eq} corresponds to weak localization, while $-$ corresponds to weak antilocalization \cite{KimPRB2014}.
+Here $\nu_F$ -- is the DOS at the Fermi level, $D$ -- is the diffusion constant, $l$ -- is the mean-free path, $l_{\phi}$ -- is the phase-coherence length, and $\mathcal{C}$ -- is a numerical prefactor that accounts for spin and/or isospin structure of the system.
+For the standard spinful case, $\mathcal{C}=1$ for weak localization and $\mathcal{C}=\frac{1}{2}$ for antilocalization \cite{HikamiLarkinNagaoka}.
+However, the value of $\mathcal{C}$ for antilocalization case can differ from the expected $\frac{1}{2}$ in special cases \cite{Ghaemi2010PRL,WLWALCompetition2011PRL}.
+The $+$ sign in Eq. \eqref{alpha_eq_main} corresponds to weak localization, while $-$ corresponds to weak antilocalization \cite{KimPRB2014}.
 As was shown in \cite{AmbegaokarPRB1986,KimPRB2014,KimPRB2018}, Eq. \eqref{Full_Boltzmann} recovers known results for weak (anti)localization in the linear response regime.
 In what follows, we will restrict ourselves to the spatially homogeneous case and assume $f(\bp, \br, t) = f(\bp, t)$.

 We consider a system of electrons with broken inversion symmetry.
 In such a case, weak antilocalization in the system is allowed \cite{HikamiLarkinNagaoka} and can lead to \emph{increasing} conductivity due to increasing rate of forward scattering, in contrast to the back scattering reducing conductivity for weak localization.
 In contrast to \cite{KimPRB2014}, we will not take advantage of time-reversal symmetry as we want to consider the case of a minimal model, which mimics a single valley of graphene, as an example.
 Performing the standard Fourier transformation $f(\bp, t) = \int_{-\infty}^{\infty} d \omega f(\bp, \omega) e^{- i \omega t} $ and using $\dot{\bp} = e \bE$ allows to cast Eq. \eqref{Full_Boltzmann} into